nmslib/nmslib/README.md

 =================
-A special modification of the Non-Metric Space Library (NMSLIB)
+A special version of the Non-Metric Space Library (NMSLIB)
 =================
 This modification is based on release is [1.5.3](https://github.com/searchivarius/nmslib/releases/tag/v1.5.3)
 -----------------